ro0gr/ember-cli-page-object/guides/query-options.md

 title: Query-Options
 ---

-You can adjust component query selector with the following options:
+You can adjust component and attributes query selector with the following options:

 * [scope](#scope)
 * [resetScope](#resetScope)